 The lacrosse ball is small enough to be carried almost anywhere and can be used anywhere with large enough (fairly even) hard surface such as a wall, floor, or chair.

 The Cryosphere massage roller ball is a great tool for rolling out your tight muscle groups while providing cold compression ice therapy to help reduce the lactic acid and promote blood flow.

 Icing is a well-known therapy to help reduce swelling and help muscle recovery.
 From a massage standpoint, it provides less pressure than a lacrosse ball, but the addition of cold therapy is great for aiding in athletic recovery.

 Leg stretching bands and elastic flexibility bands are an excellent way to improve flexibility and mobility in the upper body but it is especially great for the lower body.
 By applying a band to a certain muscle group and providing resistance by stretching it the opposite direction, you can improve your flexibility by regulating the range of the stretch.
 It is a cheaper solution than a leg stretching machine and can provide almost as deep of a stretch---it is just not as convenient and takes a little more work.

 Resistance bands and exercise bands can provide a great foundation for warmups and cooldowns to a workout.
 Resistance band workout routines should consist of a wide variety of upper body mobility and lower body activation exercises (at different ranges).
 With different colors and sizes to correlate the band strength, you can tailor your recovery to suit your own needs.

-By tying resistance band around your ankles, knees and hips you can also add a resisted stretch regimen to your lower body.
+Rotator cuff, the pecks, shoulder blades, bicep and tricep regions are all key upper body muscle groups that should be worked regularly with resistance bands.
+Also, by tying resistance band around your ankles, knees and hips you can also add a resisted stretch regimen to your lower body.